18907305772/MAKER/README.md

 *: Co-corresponding Authors

-This is repo of the official source code of [Multi-Grained Knowledge Retrieval for End-to-End Task-Oriented Dialog](), a paper in **ACL 2023**.
+This is a repo of the official source code of [Multi-Grained Knowledge Retrieval for End-to-End Task-Oriented Dialog](https://arxiv.org/abs/2305.10149), a paper in **ACL 2023**.
 The repo contains the code and dataset for training and evaluation.

 ## Quick Links